ASU-KE/UnityBlocks/README.md

 8. `npm link "@asu-design-system/components-core"`
 9. `npm install`
 10. `npm run start` (for dev build) or `npm run build` (production)

+Note: This method using `npm link` is somewhat fragile and requires refreshing periodically.
+We have to use `npm link` with UnityBlocks and in the desired unity components folders, even though asu-unity-stack requires `yarn` to build and publish packages.
+Just keep in mind that the link can break and UnityBlocks will sometimes revert to pulling the published npm package which may not the version you are expecting to use.

 ## Register new block in library